 Established in 2013 and operating social farms since 2014, Kerry Social Farming (KSF) was founded on principles of equality, social inclusion, voluntary community development and collaboration.
-It is currently the only voluntary model of social farming in Ireland in that farmers are not paid for their time with participants.
-It is a locally-led, community-based, shared service that provides farming and social inclusion opportunities to people with intellectual disabilities and acquired brain injuries, all within local communities.
-Support for social farming in Ireland, including Kerry Social Farming, comes primarily from the Department of Agriculture, Food & Marine (DAFM) through its Commission for Economic Development of Rural Areas (CEDRA) Rural Innovation and Development Fund.
-As well as its fit with CEDRA, KSF is also aligned with Kerry’s Local Economic & Community Plan and receives support through the Social Inclusion and Community Activation Programme (SICAP).
-HSE’s New Directions provides the framework for the governance, planning and implementation of KSF based on person-centredness, community inclusion, active citizenship and equality.
+It is currently one of only two projects operating a voluntary model of social farming in Ireland, meaning that farmers are not paid for their time with participants.
+It is a locally-led, community-based, shared service that provides farming and social inclusion opportunities to people with intellectual and physical disabilities, acquired brain injuries and those accessing mental health services, all within local communities.

 As of November 2023, we support 54 participants on 34 host farms across Kerry and we are keen to recruit new host farmers.
 If you think you might be interested, please get in touch – we’ll be happy to tell you more about what’s involved!

 To find out more about our work, head over to our website www.kerrysocialfarming.ie and have a look at our videos and information.

 Congratulations to our host farmers who were honoured in the 2023 Radio Kerry/FEXCO Kerry Heroes Awards and were interviewed live on Radio Kerry on 21st December 2023.